NatalieLouise91/T1A3/README.md

 ### Running Coder Detox Spa

 The Coder Detox Spa application runs via the command line using a bash script file.
+After installing Ruby and the Gem dependencies, complete the following steps:

+1. Open your terminal:

+2. Change directories to a directory that holds the repository:

+`cd NatalieBottema_t1a3`

+3. Change directories to the source directory:

+  `cd src`

-After installing Ruby and the Gem dependencies, nagivate to the `./src` directory via your terminal.
-Once you are in the `./src` directory, you will be able to run the following command through your terminal to execute the program:
+4. Once you are in the source directory, run the following command to execute the program:

 `./run_app.sh`